 To help attract and retain dispatchers at its centers, the CHP should request that the Department of Personnel Administration perform a statewide salary survey to determine the adequacy of the current salaries for CHP dispatchers.

-CHP Action: Partial corrective action taken.
+CHP's Action: Corrective action taken.